LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * Transcripts: Each enrollment can have multiple transcripts.
     * Type: One-to-Many (One enrollment to many transcripts)
     * Cardinality: One Enrollment can have many Transcripts (1 EnrollmentID in Enrollments table referenced by multiple EnrollmentID in Transcripts table).

-Table Evaluations
+* Table Evaluations:
   * Enrollments: Each evaluation is for one enrollment.
     * Type: Many-to-One (Many evaluations to one enrollment)
     * Cardinality: Many Evaluations can belong to one Enrollment (1 EnrollmentID in Evaluations table referencing 1 EnrollmentID in Enrollments table).
   * EvaluationDetails: Each evaluation can have multiple details.
     * Type: One-to-Many (One evaluation to many evaluation details)
     * Cardinality: One Evaluation can have many Evaluation Details (1 EvaluationID in Evaluations table referenced by multiple EvaluationID in EvaluationDetails table).

-Table EvaluationDetails
+* Table EvaluationDetails:
   * Evaluations: Each evaluation detail is for one evaluation.
     * Type: Many-to-One (Many evaluation details to one evaluation)
     * Cardinality: Many Evaluation Details can belong to one Evaluation (1 EvaluationID in EvaluationDetails table referencing 1 EvaluationID in Evaluations table).

-Table Transcripts
+* Table Transcripts:
   * Students: Each transcript is for one student.
     * Type: Many-to-One (Many transcripts to one student)
     * Cardinality: Many Transcripts can belong to one Student (1 StudentID in Transcripts table referencing 1 StudentID in Students table).
   * Enrollments: Each transcript is for one enrollment.
     * Type: Many-to-One (Many transcripts to one enrollment)
     * Cardinality: Many Transcripts can belong to one Enrollment (1 EnrollmentID in Transcripts table referencing 1 EnrollmentID in Enrollments table).

-Table Grants
+* Table Grants:
   * ResearchProjects: Each grant can fund multiple research projects.
     * Type: One-to-Many (One grant to many research projects)
     * Cardinality: One Grant can fund many Research Projects (1 GrantID in Grants table referenced by multiple GrantID in ResearchProjects table).

-Table ResearchProjects
+* Table ResearchProjects:
   * Departments: Each research project is associated with one department.
     * Type: Many-to-One (Many research projects to one department)
     * Cardinality: Many Research Projects can belong to one Department (1 DepartmentID in ResearchProjects table referencing 1 DepartmentID in Departments table).